CSRAMS/WCPCI/src/run/RUNNER.md

 In production it may also be worth running WCPC itself inside a container using something like Docker.
-We provide a Nix package that build this container called `container`, you can check out the DEPLOYMENT.md file one level up for more detail regarding Docket and deployment in general.
+We provide a Nix package that build this container called `container`, you can check out the DEPLOYMENT.md file one level up for more detail regarding Docker and deployment in general.